Nawanagar cricket team

 The Nawanagar cricket team was an Indian domestic cricket team active in first-class cricket from 1936 until 1947, operating in the West Zone of the Ranji Trophy for twelve seasons.
 It was based in Jamnagar, Gujarat, then part of the Nawanagar State.

-Nawanagar won its only Ranji Trophy in 1936–37.
+Nawanagar won its only Ranji Trophy in 1936–37 when it defeated Bengal in the final.
+It was succeeded by Saurashtra, which began competing in the Ranji Trophy in 1950–51.